natacourby/Urinary-metabolomic-phenotyping-for-Alzheimer-pathology/README.md

 ## Genomics data
 /data/dna_matrices/

-Are not available on github due to size limitations, can be obtained from the synapse or from the corresponding author by request
+Are not available on github due to size limitations, but can be obtained from the synapse or from the corresponding author by request
 * dna_matrix_UHPOS.tsv.gz
 * dna_matrix_NMR_Urine.tsv.gz